EPP vs P/D Overview

 - Pleurectomy with decortication life expectancy: 8 to 22 months

-Life expectancy refers to the average time patients can expect to live following surgery.
-These statistics suggest EPP provides a longer life expectancy than P/D, but it is important to note that survival statistics are unique to each patient and the individual factors involved.
+However, it is important to note that survival rate statistics are unique to each patient and the individual factors involved.

 Choosing Between EPP and P/D

 Medical professionals disagree about which mesothelioma surgery is most effective.
-Some doctors believe that despite the removal of the entire lung, the lower recurrence rate after EPP offers patients the best prognosis.
-Other doctors think the lung-saving P/D is the better option.
+Some doctors believe that the lower recurrence rate after EPP despite the removal of the entire lung offers patients the best prognosis.
+Other doctors think that the lung-saving P/D is the better option.

 There are many facts to consider when choosing between EPP and P/D surgery.
-Contact a Mesothelioma Hope Patient Advocate today to help you digest the information and determine a treatment plan tailored to your unique case.
+Contact one of our Patient Advocates today for more information about mesothelioma treatments and clinical trials.

 EPP vs P/D FAQs

 Extrapleural pneumonectomy (EPP) and pleurectomy with decortication (P/D) are the two primary surgeries for patients with pleural mesothelioma.

 An EPP is a much more aggressive procedure as the surgeon removes the diseased lung plus the tissue lining the lungs and heart.

 In contrast, a P/D is a lung-sparing surgery.
 In this two-part procedure, surgeons first remove the lung lining and sometimes the heart lining and part of the diaphragm.
 Next, they remove visible and unseen tumors during decortication.